Seby Zavala Player Props: White Sox vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.36).
+- The Mets' 4.41 team ERA ranks 19th across all league pitching staffs.

-- Mets pitchers combine to surrender 121 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Mets pitchers combine to rank 23rd in baseball in home runs surrendered (122 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.